-Contra Costa County eFiling
+Contra Costa County eFiling Services

-Yes. eFiling is mandatory in Contra Costa County for most:
+Benefits of eFiling in Contra Costa County

 How to eFile in Contra Costa County